 The handle is loose, stuck or damaged

-If the tank handle is loose it can be tightened by using an adjustable wrench to turn the locknut on the inside of the tank counterclockwise.
+If the tank handle is loose it will simply jiggle around and your toilet won’t flush when you push it.
+A loose handle can be tightened by using an adjustable wrench to turn the locknut on the inside of the tank counterclockwise.

 If the nut cannot be turned you might try applying a lubricating oil and allow it to sit for several minutes before attempting to tighten the nut again.
 If that does not work you may need to remove the nut by cutting through the handle shaft with a hacksaw.
 You will then need to replace the handle and trip lever, which is attached.
 Simply remove the trip lever from the chain and slip it through the toilet tank hole before replacing it with a new handle assembly.

 Lift chain or wire is out of place or damaged

 If the lift chain in the tank it too short it may be allowing water to seep through the flapper valve.
 If there is excess chain you can use pliers to open the links and reposition the chain.
 If the chain is too short you will need to replace it.
 Using a paper clip or other other wire to lengthen the chain will cause it to corrode.

 If your tank assembly has a lift wire you can loosen the screw attached to the guide arm and move the guide arm up or down to adjust the length.